How Can I Safely Remove Tartar at Home?

 Hardened tartar creates a surface that allows bacteria to accumulate more easily, contributing to the progression of gum disease if not professionally removed.

-Can You Actually Remove Tartar at Home Safely?
+Can you actually Remove Tartar at Home Safely?

 What techniques do UK dental professionals say are safe?